mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/permissions/index.md

     `dcos security org users grant sf-tenant-08 dcos:adminrouter:service:edgelb:/ping full`

 # Task-specific endpoint permissions
 The following permissions for endpoints are used by the `dcos edgelb` CLI subcommand.
-Permissions can be granted individually:
+You can grant permissions individually:

 * Ping:
     - `dcos:adminrouter:service:edgelb:/ping`